ProjectEvergreen/project-evergreen/README.md

-# open-webapp
+# project-evergreen
-An opinionated frontend repository ideal for lean and performant web applications
+A frontend repository designed for lean, performant, and sustainable web applications.

 ## Objectives
+The mission of Project Evergreen is to provide a curated web application starter kit for building dynamic, performant, and evergreen (naturally) web applications.

+The project's motivations is rooted in the belief that applications should be as standards compliant as possible.
+In the current web renassaince, the web platform now gives us so much for free, like:
+* Powerful language features like Web Components that capture our preferences for component based development
+* Long-term, backwards compatibility support from the web platform itself
+* Prefering the use of polyfills over frameworks
+* Positive developer experiences to support rapid development by leveraging great tools like yarn, webpack, and babel.

-The goal of this project is to help provide non-technical businesses and organizations an opinionated, curated, and simple project starter for building dynamic web applications.
-The goals are clear, be easy to write, easy to maintain, and easy to deploy.
+Our goals are clear: _Be easy to write, be easy to maintain, and be easy to deploy._

 ### Features and Motivations
-1. Ideal for small / medium dynamic single page applications
+- Ideal for small to medium dynamic single page applications
+- Targetting modern browsers
-1. Modern JavaScript using ES2015+
+- Modern JavaScript using ES2015+ (polyfills > frameworks)
-1. Modern CSS w/Flexbox and CSS Grid
+- Modern CSS w/Flexbox and CSS Grid
-1. Web Component Driven Development with state management targetting modern browsers
+- Web Components Driven Development with state management
-1. Functional UI Components w/declaritve templating
+- Functional UI Components w/declaritve templating
-1. Minimal Dependencies, avoiding major "vendors" where possibleerf
+- Minimal Dependencies (polyfills > frameworks)
+- Evergreen tooling to support Evergreen browser
-1. Like with Polymer, "Use the Platform"
+- Like with Polymer, "Use the Platform"
-1. Progressive Web Application compatible and Lighthouse complient
-1. Fast and Performant, built with webpack
-1. Server Side Rendering
-1. Integration with backends / headless CMS
-1. Focus on Developer Experience for rapid development
+- Focus on Developer Experience for rapid development

+### Outstanding Items
-1. Unit testing / E2E Testing
+1. [ ] Unit testing / E2E Testing
+1. [ ] Server Side Rendering
-1. Fully integrates with CI / CD environments
+1. [ ] Integration with backends / headless CMS
+1. [ ] Progressive Web Application compatible
+1. [ ] Lighthouse compliant
-1. Do it all in JS, or with templates / external files (performance considerations?)
+1. [ ] Do it all in JS, or with templates / external files (performance considerations?)

 All features, configurations and workflows are documented on the [wiki](https://github.com/thegreenhouseio/open-webapp/wiki).